Dishpit/VimSetup/README.md

 ## Prerequisites

-Before installing this Vim config, ensure you have Vim installed with Python3 support (required for YouCompleteMe).
-You can verify this by running:
+Before installing this Vim configuration, ensure you have Vim installed with support for asynchronous I/O, important for plugins like `coc.nvim`.
+You can verify Vim's features by running:

 ```bash
 vim --version
 ```

-Make sure `+python3` appears in the output.
+Make sure `+python3` and `+job` appears in the output.

 ## Installation